Homesapp/Homesapp2/replit.md

 ### Frontend

 The frontend is built with React 18, TypeScript, and Vite.
 It uses Wouter for routing and TanStack Query for server state management.
 The UI is constructed with Radix UI primitives, Shadcn/ui components, and styled using Tailwind CSS with custom design tokens.
-It supports light/dark themes and utilizes a professional design system with the Inter and JetBrains Mono fonts.
+It supports light/dark themes, internationalization (Spanish/English), and utilizes a professional design system with the Inter and JetBrains Mono fonts.
+The platform includes role-switching capabilities allowing users to toggle between owner and client modes seamlessly.

 ### Backend